vv9k/pkger/docs/src/configuration.md

 If an option is available as both configuration parameter and cli argument **pkger** will favour the arguments passed during startup.

+## Generate configuration file and directories

+To quickly start of with **pkger** use the `pkger init` subcommand that will create necessary directories and the configuration file.
+Default locations can be overridden by command line parameters.